openfin/air-adapter-example/README.md

 * This is a starter example and intended to demonstrate to app providers a sample of how to approach an implementation.
 * This is an open source project and all are encouraged to contribute.

+## License
+MIT

+The code in this repository is covered by the included license.
+If you run this code, it may call on the OpenFin RVM or OpenFin Runtime, which are subject to OpenFin’s [Developer License](https://openfin.co/developer-agreement/).
+If you have questions, please contact support@openfin.co”

 ## Support
 Please enter an issue in the repo for any questions or problems.
 <br> Alternatively, please contact us at support@openfin.co